Procrastination Anonymous meetings have donuts. I think. I’ve put off going to one for a long time, so that may be just a rumor.

 After coming up with some sketchy ideas about the concept of procrastination and drawing pictures on their cocktail napkins, this Italian wine and cheese klatch drank some more wine, and put off further development until the next meeting.
 Which may or may not be held tomorrow.
 The cocktail napkins were used to mop up wine spilled by Leonardo (no last names, please), and are lost to history.

-According to the dictionary, which always mean Wikipedia (what happened to Mr. Webster?
+According to the dictionary, which always means Wikipedia (what happened to Mr. Webster?
 Did he put off promoting his client’s work?), procrastination means “Putting off impending tasks in favor of doing something more fun, preferably involving wine, food, sleep, or drugs.”

 Wikipedia did not use those exact words, but we know what they were thinking.
 They’re a bunch of ’60s wannabes over there, committed to Truth, Justice and the American Way.

 At first, only the rich were allowed to procrastinate, but gradually of course, whatever the rich do, the poor eventually do, and vice versa.
 For instance, a celebrity grows her armpit hair, or gets her bottom enhanced to the degree that it can be seen from space, and before you know it, all kinds of poor people are doing these things.
 Now pictures of earth from outer space look like a hot air balloon fest, only with balloons shaped like two moons.